 The Product Owner

 If it’s your product that is being built or maintained, then this is you.
 You have the vision for the product, you know who the customers are and how the product will fulfill their needs.
 You also understand how the product meets your business and market requirements.
-If this paragraph is speeding your heart rate up, don’t worry, we wrote a guide on being an awesome Product Owner which you can read here.
+If this paragraph is speeding your heart rate up, don’t worry, we wrote a guide on being an awesome product owner.

-As Product Owner, one of your main responsibilities is to manage the Product Backlog (This is the umbrella terms for all the User Stories mentioned previously).
-You have to ensure everyone in the business and the Scrum team agree and understand these features.
+As a product owner, one of your main responsibilities is to manage the Product Backlog (This is the umbrella terms for all the User Stories mentioned previously).
+You have to ensure everyone in the business and the Scrum team agrees and understands these features.